ConductorOne/baton-linear/README.md

 # Data Model

-`baton-linear` will pull down information about the following Linear resources:
+`baton-linear` pulls down information about the following Linear resources:
 - Organization
 - Users
 - Projects
 - Teams

-# Contributing, Support and Issues
+# Contributing, Support, and Issues

 We started Baton because we were tired of taking screenshots and manually building spreadsheets.
 We welcome contributions, and ideas, no matter how small -- our goal is to make identity and permissions sprawl less painful for everyone.
 If you have questions, problems, or ideas: Please open a Github Issue!